WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 28. How to update state in React functional component?

 - To update state in React functional component, you can use the useState hook.
 This hook returns an array containing the current state and a function to update it.

+## 29. How to differentiate between State and Props?

+- State is the internal data of a component that can change and is managed by the component itself.
+Props are external data passed to a component from its parent component.
+State can be updated by the component, whereas props cannot be updated by the component.